 When you have a mission in life, you don’t think as much about all of the problems that come with ADHD.

 Instead, you enjoy having “tunnel vision” because you’re so focused on accomplishing your mission each and every day.
 This is what being a marketer is all about.

-Now, there a good marketing jobs and bad marketing jobs of course.
+Now, there are good marketing jobs and bad marketing jobs of course.
 You still have to find a good marketing job to truly enjoy marketing.
 Or, you can market products that you build on your own.
 It’s totally up to you.

 I personally do both, as I market products for my clients, and I market my own products as well.
 That’s kinda’ like having the best of both worlds.
 Give and take in life, and reap the rewards of doing so.

 5 Best Jobs for People with ADHD Conclusion

 I hope this article helps some people with ADHD discover their true purpose in life.

 It’s ultimately up to you to follow your strengths, and choose a career path that you instinctively feel is right.

 (If you can’t sense the right path to take in life, you might need to improve your gut health.
 I’m serious).

 Always follow your strengths and trust your gut instinct.